-- a.
-Duty of care (actions and omissions to do no harm) - b.
-Best interests of the child - c.
-Actions must be reasonable and proportionate - d.
-Physical Interventions must be used as a last resort and least restrictive - e.
-Balancing the risk of doing something and the risk of doing nothing - f.
-Human rights - g.Reduce the use of RPI, preventing the misuse and potential abuse
+- 1. Duty of care (actions and omissions to do no harm) - 2.
+Best interests of the child - 3.
+Actions must be reasonable and proportionate - 4.
+Physical Interventions must be used as a last resort and least restrictive - 5.
+Balancing the risk of doing something and the risk of doing nothing

+- 6. Human rights - 7.
+Reduce the use of RPI, preventing the misuse and potential abuse

-RPI should only be employed when all other options have been exhausted and only if there is the immediate risk of a young person / vulnerable adult committing:
+RPI should only be employed when all other options have been exhausted and only if there is an immediate risk of a young person / vulnerable adult committing:

-- a.
-Damage to themselves
+- Damage to themselves

-- b.
-Damage to others
+- · Damage to others

-- c.
-Significant damage to property whereby criminalisation is a potential risk
+- Significant damage to property whereby criminalisation is a potential risk